 The sensor interface (Fig.2) is an oscillator with a circuit design based on the Pierce oscillator with some modifications.
-The 1st difference is that there is no quartz crystal, and on the location of the crystal will be connected the sensor to be measured (variable inductance or resistance or capacitance), the 2nd difference is that instead of simple inverters ('NOT' gates) will be used Schmitt-trigger inverters(highspeed Si-gate CMOS, 74HC14), this is a very relevant difference that will allow the oscillator to work even with a resistive or capacitive sensor, in fact the interface circuit works with sensors mostly as a Schmmit-Trigger oscillator.
-Also the Schmitt-Trigger inverters may minimize signal jitter of the oscillator output.
+The 1st difference is that there is no quartz crystal, and on the location of the crystal will be connected the sensor to be measured (variable inductance or resistance or capacitance), the 2nd difference is that instead of simple inverters ('NOT' gates) will be used Schmitt-trigger inverters(highspeed Si-gate CMOS, 74HC14), this is a very relevant difference that will allow the oscillator to work even with a resistive or capacitive sensor, in fact the interface circuit works with sensors mostly as Schmitt-trigger oscillator.
+Also the Schmitt-trigger inverters output a noise-free square-wave signal, as oscillator or as external signal converter.